vijithassar/bisonica/README.md

 # Overview

-bisonica is a minimalist and accessibility-first alternative renderer for the [Vega Lite](https://vega.github.io/vega-lite/) data visualization format, a replacement for the [original `vega-lite.js` library](https://github.com/vega/vega-lite) which reads in the same JSON configuration objects and outputs charts.
+bisonica is a minimalist and accessibility-first alternative renderer for the open source [Vega Lite](https://vega.github.io/vega-lite/) standard for data visualization, a replacement for the [original `vega-lite.js` library](https://github.com/vega/vega-lite) which reads in the same JSON configuration objects and outputs charts.

 # Install